 Cardiff Castle is a potted city history in one place: Roman walls, a Norman keep, and a sumptuous Victorian mansion that was decorated by the Marquess of Bute.
 In the 1860s Bute was the richest man in the world, earning a vast fortune from Cardiff’s coal-exporting docks, and spending it lavishly on this Gothic Revival mansion.
 Make sure to get a tour - there are even ghost tours at night that will take you into rooms not usually open to the public.
 The animal wall outside the castle is also a particular delight.

 Cardiff Bay is why Cardiff became a city in the first place.
 This was once Tiger Bay, the world’s biggest coal-exporting docks, dispatching millions of tons of Welsh coal to power the industrial world.
 In the 1990s they built a barrage across the rivers Taff and Ely to create a huge freshwater ‘lake’, which you can potter around on pleasure boats (or tear around on high-speed rib rides).

-There’s some excellent new architecture here, notably the Senedd (the National Assembly for Wales HQ) and the Wales Millennium Centre arts centre, which sit happily alongside the original Pierhead building and the Norwegian Church in which Cardiff-born author Roald Dahl was christened.
+There’s some excellent new architecture here, notably the Senedd (the Welsh Parliament's HQ) and the Wales Millennium Centre arts centre, which sit happily alongside the original Pierhead building and the Norwegian Church in which Cardiff-born author Roald Dahl was christened.
 There’s also the newly renovated Exchange Hotel, and you’ll notice the Porth Teigr drama village as you wander across the barrage.

 My tip for a lovely walk is to follow the coastline around to the Cardiff Bay Wetlands Nature Reserve, which sits next to St David’s Hotel.
 It’s an award-winning Green Flag reserve, and whether you’re a keen twitcher or not, it’s a great, leisurely stroll from the buzzy energy of Mermaid Quay.